Skip to Content

 Since large dogs are more prone to bone and joint development issues, proper growth is essential for your GSP.

-Genetics is the decisive (but not only) factor that’ll contribute to your personal dog.
+Genetics is the decisive (but not only) factor that’ll contribute to your dog.

-It’s very difficult to predict the adult size of a very small puppy.
+It’s very difficult to predict the adult size of a small pup.

 The runt of the litter most likely won’t be the biggest showstopper later on but you can never say for sure until their bone growth is finished.